-Many lesbians in the armed forces rose to positions of influence.
-Phyllis Abry, for instance, was featured in propaganda articles because she represented the ideals of a WAAC.
-Unknown to the Army, they also selected Abry’s lover as the other ideal WAAC to be featured together in the propaganda.
+Many lesbians in the Armed Forces rose to positions of influence.
+Women’s Army Auxiliary Corps member Phyllis Abry, for instance, was featured in propaganda articles because she represented the ideals of a WAAC.
+Unknown to the Army, they also selected Abry’s lover, Mildred, as another ideal WAAC to be featured together in the propaganda.
 The irony that the military selected two homosexuals to represent the ideal image of the Women’s Army Auxiliary Corps was not lost on Abry.

-Gay and lesbian veterans of World War II became some of the first to fight military discrimination and blue discharges in the years following World War II.
+Gay and lesbian veterans of World War II became some of the first to fight military discrimination and blue discharges in the years following the war.
 However, military discrimination became a cornerstone issue for the LGBTQ civil rights movement in the decades following the Vietnam War.
-The debate continued until 2010, when “Don’t ask, Don’t tell” was repealed and military service members could serve openly.
+The debate continued until 2010, when “Don’t Ask, Don’t Tell” was repealed and military service members could serve openly.

 There is nothing more patriotic than doing your duty in the face of extraordinary odds.
 June, in particular, is a time that LGBTQ individuals defy the odds and celebrate diversity and pride.
 Don’t let the age of the film fool you: Coming Out Under Fire does a great service for our efforts to share a more complete history of the war that changed the world.
 My only hope is that organizations around the country commit to capturing the voices of gay, lesbian, and transgender veterans and that we find a place in our history to honor their service as well.